acupoftee/Writing/Scientific Writing/Truth-in-the-Age-of-the-Internet.md

 Snopes debunked the status soon as it went viral--but few saw it, and by then it was too late.
 In the age of the internet, a few whispers between friends becomes a deafening shout.

-  Trust and reputation still mater for the legacy institutions...but with new upstarts and increasing noise, they're more and more difficult to identify More frighteningly, there's a groing contingent of people who don't buy into trustworthy, reputable source simply because they're the establishment, part of (what is percieved as) carefully a woven web of conspiracy and intrique that crosses over politics and big business all the way to the media.
+  Trust and reputation still matter for the legacy institutions...but with new upstarts and increasing noise, they're more and more difficult to identify.
+More frighteningly, there's a groing contingent of people who don't buy into trustworthy, reputable source simply because they're the establishment, part of (what is percieved as) carefully a woven web of conspiracy and intrique that crosses over politics and big business all the way to the media.